Appeals & Grievances

 How do I File an Appeal of an Action?

-If you do not agree with an action that we have taken, you may appeal.
+You may appeal if you do not agree with an action that we have taken.
 When you file an appeal, it means that we must look again at the reason for our action to decide if we were correct.
 You can file an appeal of an action with the plan orally or in writing.
 When the plan sends you a letter about an action it is taking (like denying or limiting services, or not paying for services), you must file your appeal request within 60 days of the date on our letter notifying you of the action.

 How do I Contact AgeWell New York to file an Appeal?